 As might be expected, both sets of data have strong political implications.
 The “leaning left” poll indicates that young Americans prefer liberal politicians and policies to those on the conservative side, and that they therefore have a more positive view of Democrats than of Republicans.
 The Media Matters report also gives statistics—in such areas as the role of government, the economy, immigration and health care—that show the majority favoring progressive policies over conservative ones.

 In addition, the results of these polls carry moral implications.
-According to the first poll, nearly half of those interviewed say that same-sex couples should be permitted to marry.
-Support for the legalization of marijuana possession and acceptance of a president who has used marijuana are also strong.
+According to the first poll, for instance, support for the legalization of marijuana possession and acceptance of a president who has used marijuana are surprisingly strong.
 The Media Matters figures mirror this finding.

 Polls don’t generally reveal the reasons behind their findings, but surely they are useful in leading us to some meaningful conclusions.
 Why are young Americans leaning the opposite direction from what has been perceived as the national trend?
 One reason might be a reaction to what Media Matters claims is conventional wisdom: that the United States is becoming more and more conservative.
 The poll of young Americans reveals a shared bleak view regarding their own future and where the country as a whole is heading: it claims that 70 percent feel the country is on the wrong track.
 If these young people are told by the media that the country is becoming more conservative, and at the same time they don’t like what they see, then it is only natural that they should look for alternatives.

 Morally, a similar situation may be in play.
 A younger generation is quick to pick up on hypocrisy.
 If they have been told that certain values and standards are the ones they should live by, yet they do not see an older generation living by them, then they will be open to other values.
 Similarly, if they do not see a positive result from living those values, they will seek something different.